Clonaghadoo: Amenities

 There is a Catholic church, school and a community hall.
 The hall was originally a Clonaghadoo National School, opened in 1912.

 The name Clonaghadoo comes from Cluanacha Dubha, or the Black Meadows.

-In the grounds of the church there is a labyrinth of low hedges and gravel paths.
+In the grounds of the church, there is a labyrinth of low hedges and gravel paths.

+Sport

+Kilcavan GAA is the village's club for Gaelic football, while other nearby Gaelic games clubs are The Rock GAA and Mountmellick GAA.